Inflammation - heart muscle

 When you have an infection, your immune system produces special cells to fight off disease.
 If the infection affects your heart, the disease-fighting cells enter the heart.
 However, the chemicals made by these cells can also damage the heart muscle.
 As a result, the heart can become thick, swollen, and weak.

 Many cases are caused by a virus that reaches the heart.
-These can include the influenza (flu) virus, coxsackievirus, parovirus, cytomegalovirus, adenovirus, and others.
+These can include the SARS-CoV-2 virus (the virus that causes COVID-19), influenza (flu) virus, coxsackievirus, parvovirus, cytomegalovirus, adenovirus, and others.

 It may also be caused by bacterial infections such as Lyme disease, streptococcus, mycoplasma, and chlamydia.